mgall13/mgall13/README.md

-- 👋 Hi, I’m @mgall13
+- 👋 Hello, my name is Mario.
-- 👀 I’m interested in ... becoming a full stack web developer.
+- 👀 I’m interested in ... becoming an AMAZING full stack web developer.
 - 🌱 I’m currently learning ...
-SQL
+API's!
-- 💞️ I’m looking to collaborate on ... homework and problem solving
+- 💞️ I’m looking to collaborate on ... anything and everything available.
 - 📫 How to reach me ...

 <!---